edmundsj/hardsync/README.md

 - Add Getting started flow for how to actually use it
 - Fix code generation so that it generates in the current directory, not the module directory.
 - Add example with how to override baud rate and device serial number
-- Add "Channel" class to allow users to override baud rate
-- Add "Config" class to allow users to override serial number
+- [DONE] Add "Channel" class to allow users to override baud rate, serial number
 - Publish package to PyPi
 - Set up CI for automatic testing and publishing to PyPi
+- Optionally have generated hardsync-side code reside in the hardsync library itself to avoid import / PYTHONPATH issues

 ## Future (non-MVP)
 - Heavy post-decorating contract validation to ensure that it meets all downstream requirements